Image to Base64 Encoder

 When to Use Base64 Images

 Base64 isn’t for everything, but it’s a lifesaver sometimes.
 Need a small icon in your email that loads instantly?
 Perfect.
 Embedding a logo in your HTML?
 Go for it.
 But don’t even think about using it for big, fancy images—it’s like trying to fit an elephant in a Mini Cooper.
 Save Base64 for small stuff that matters.
+This is why a base64 encoder image solution often becomes a go-to option for marketers working on lightweight UX elements.

 Do’s and Don’ts: